romain-gilliotte/monitool-documentation/initial-project-configuration/recommended-order.md

 When creating a project in Monitool, you may be tempted to start with the data sources, and then move on to the logical frameworks.

-While this approach certainly works if you already have a clear idea of the whole monitoring and evaluation system, it is not the most efficient way to get started and build as you go.
+While this approach certainly works if you already have a clear idea of the whole monitoring and evaluation system of your project, it is not the most efficient way to get started and build as you go.

-You may find yourself creating data sources that you don't need, or that you need to change later on, as you refine your logical framework.
+You may find yourself collecting data that you don't need, or need to refactor your project structure as you refine your logical framework.

 The recommended order for setting up a project in Monitool is as follows